Parents have the right to home educate their children with special needs.

 The federal law, Child Find, requires all school districts, upon request of the family, to identify and evaluate any child from birth to age 21 in their area who may qualify for special education services.
 The request cannot be denied or limited only to those children enrolled in the local district schools and regardless of the severity of the disability.
 More information is available through Wrights Law.

 At the March 2019 Home Education Advisory Council (HEAC) meeting, Helen Rist of the NH School Administrators Association, talked extensively about the process for homeschoolers to obtain testing if they suspect their child has learning differences.
 This appears in video #4 beginning at mark 8:05 and continues into video #5.
 She confirmed that districts must provide testing upon request by a resident homeschool family.
 To initiate the process, the family must request a “referral;” that is the magic word.
+You may wish to have a certified letter come from your doctor or therapist's office to initiate the referral.
 The initial contact may be made to the principal or special education coordinator of the school the child would be assigned to if he/she was enrolled in the local school.
+The school has 10 days to respond.
 The first meeting is when the district gathers a team to evaluate whether or not testing is appropriate.
 The family should bring evidence that supports their request, such as a doctor’s report, homework samples, quizzes or writing work, a recording of the child’s reading fluency, observations in their home ed setting, any feedback from outside education providers, plus any information about what the family has already tried to address the concerns.
 The team then works with the family to determine if a formal evaluation is appropriate.
 They can also make short-term intervention suggestions that the family can try at home.
 The goal is to determine if that is sufficient for the child’s learning needs.
 If testing is appropriate, then the district will schedule it with the family within a short period.
 Based on those results, the team may determine if an IEP is appropriate.
 If so, the family is given the option to receive services which requires enrolling in the school or declining the services and a Free and Appropriate Public Education (FAPE).
 As a follow-up, districts are required to annually contact families if they received testing and it was determined their child is eligible for services.

 Until the child is of compulsory attendance age (6 years old by September 30th of the current school year), the child is still eligible for special ed services through the district.
 If a family chooses to homeschool any time after the child is of compulsory school age, the district is not obligated to provide those services; however, they may offer services to homeschooling families through RSA 189:49.